Youth Participants

 Youth Participant

 Sally is a sophomore at Larchmont Charter School in Los Angeles.
-She is currently the head of the first journalism club at her school and the editor of the yearbook.
+She is currently the head of the first journalism club at her school and the yearbook editor.
 She has taken many classes involving photography and filmmaking.
-She is very politically active and partakes in various service activities.
+Sally is very politically active and partakes in various service activities.
 She tries to limit her impact on the environment by being a pescatarian and thrifting clothes to continue to fuel her love of fashion.
-Some of her favorite things include rain, sunsets, scented candles, and the beach.
-She hopes to find an intersection between political journalism and photography for her future career.
+Some of her favorite things include the rain, sunsets, scented candles, and the beach.
+Sally hopes to find an intersection between political journalism and photography for her future career.

 sally’s story →